-FIN453 - Investment
+FIN453-Investment

-This course is designed to cover specialised skills and critical knowledge of the investment concepts, the basis of the investment decision, the measurement of investment risk and return, portfolio management, investment companies, investment funds, investment analysis, technical analysis and fundamental analysis.
-The course concludes with contemporary topics in investment, such as; personal investment and investment advice, investment and information technology, behavioural finance and investment psychology.
+This course is designed to cover specialized skills and critical knowledge in the following topics: investment concepts, basis of the investment decision, the measurement of investment risk and return, portfolio management, investment companies, investment funds, investment analysis, technical analysis and fundamental analysis.
+The course concludes with contemporary topics in investment, such as; personal investment and investment advice, investment and information technology, behavioral finance and investment psychology.
+(Prerequisite: FIN251)

-FIN458 - Risk Management
+FIN458- Risk Management

-This course is designed to provide students with detailed knowledge and specialised skills in risk management.
-The course covers an introduction to risk management (concept, types, sources), liquidity risk, market risk (interest rates and foreign exchange rates), credit risk, Liability risk, operational risk, capital and fixed asset risk, risk of default and bankruptcy, as well as external risks.
+This course is designed to provide the student with detailed knowledge and specialized skills in risk management.
+The course covers the following topics: introduction to risk management (concept, types, sources), liquidity risk, market risk (interest rates and foreign exchange rates), credit risk, Liability risk, operational risk, capital and fixed asset risk, risk of default and bankruptcy, as well as external risks.
+(Prerequisite: FIN251)

-ACC460 - Digital Auditing
+ACC460- Digital Auditing

-This course is designed to provide students with critical knowledge and specialised skills in digital auditing.
-It includes the digital accounting information system environment, control objectives for information and related technology control systems for digital accounting systems, auditing of digital accounting information systems and business cycles using blockchain, and other related issues.
+This course is designed to provide the student with critical and knowledge and specialized skills in digital auditing.
+It includes the following topics: digital accounting information system environment, control objectives for information and related technology (COBIT) framework, Threats and risks of digital accounting information systems, evaluating and testing internal control systems for digital accounting systems, auditing digital accounting information systems and business cycles using block chain, and other related issues.
+(Prerequisite: ACC360).